- Polyradiculoneuropathy in dogs – A comprehensive overview

 Physical examination

 The first step is a thorough clinical examination.
-The veterinarian checks the dog's gait, reflexes and general appearance.
-A neurological abnormality is often suspected at this stage.
+The veterinarian will check the dog's gait, reflexes, and overall appearance.
+Often, a neurological abnormality is suspected at this stage.

 Neurological tests